LispCookbook/cl-cookbook/scripting.md

 title: Scripting.
 Command line arguments.
 Executables.
 ---

-Using a program from a REPL is fine and well, but if we want to distribute our program easily, we'll want to build an executable.
+Using a program from a REPL is fine and well, but once it's ready we'll surely want to call it from the terminal.
+We can run Lisp **scripts** for this.

+Next, if we want to distribute our program easily, we'll want to build an **executable**.

 Lisp implementations differ in their processes, but they all create **self-contained executables**, for the architecture they are built on.
 The